 This vanity sink is solid & we love the contrast of the wood topped with marble.

 It is a similar look to our farmhouse kitchen cabinets with a marble counter top.

 It was missing it’s Carrara sink top but we found one that is a perfect match at Signature Hardware.

-I am definitely ready for a shower I can just walk into!
+I was definitely ready for a shower I can just walk into!

-So much space was taken up by the stairs for our previous tub, that we will be able to add a double walk in shower with a bench as well as a long soaking tub.
+So much space was taken up by the stairs for our previous tub, that we were able to add a double walk in shower with a bench as well as a long soaking tub.

-We will move the bathtub longways against the wall with the window & add a bookcase to the one end of it.
+We moved the bathtub longways against the wall with the window.

 Tile in the Master Bathroom Remodel